avocado-framework/avocado-vt/docs/source/InstallWinVirtio.rst

 qemu command line used, so you can see which vnc display you can connect to to watch your vm being installed.

-Please give us feedback on whether this procedure was helpful - email me at lmr AT redhat DOT com.